royasutton/openscad-amu/docs/README.md

 of a collection of programs, a makefile script library, and support scripts that work together to automate and document OpenSCAD designs.

-The documentation is generated using Doxygen and openscad-amu includes a source-code _preprocessor_ for __\*.scad__ (and __\*.bash__).
+The documentation is converted using Doxygen and openscad-amu includes a source-code _preprocessor_ for __\*.scad__ (and __\*.bash__).
 This preprocessor provides additional Doxygen [special commands] and features useful for documenting OpenSCAD designs.
-The design automation build-scripts, embedded in the source-code, are extracted by openscad-amu and used to construct makefiles that manage the generation of design targets.
+The design automation build-scripts, embedded in the source-code, are extracted by openscad-amu and used to construct (always coherent) makefiles that manage the generation of design targets.

 By utilizing openscad-amu, OpenSCAD design documentation lives close to to the source code and dependency-based targets generation is scripted